Board Service FAQs

 ASIS&T conducts its Board elections using an anonymous online ballot process specially designed for this purpose.
 The system ensures each current active member of ASIS&T that is eligible to vote may cast one vote for each open position in the election.
 The candidate with a plurality of the votes for the position for which they are nominated wins the election for that position.

 All candidates that are on the slate will be notified of the outcome of the election before it is announced to the membership.
 The candidate that has been elected will be contacted by ASIS&T staff and invited to participate in an online New Board Member Orientation which will take place in the month before the Annual Meeting and provided substantial documentation to review prior to taking office.
 They will be invited to attend the Board meeting preceding the Annual Meeting, as an observer.
 That meeting takes place the day before the start of the Annual Meeting (typically a Saturday).
 They will also be expected to attend (either in person or by video conference) the first Board meeting of the new Board year as a voting member.
 That meeting takes place the day after the end of the Annual Meeting (typically a Wednesday).

 All Board Members are expected to attend at least four meetings during the year and serve as a liaison to at least one Committee.
-The Board meets once face-to-face and at least three times by video conference.
-The face-to-face meetings take place as follows:
+The Board meets at least once face-to-face and at least three times by video conference.
+The meetings take place as follows:

-- ASIS&T Annual Meeting: This is a two-day meeting for Members-at-Large and a 2.5 day meeting for the Executive Committee which includes the President-Elect and Treasurer.
+- ASIS&T Annual Meeting: This is two half-day meetings for Members-at-Large and an additional 2 hour meeting for the Executive Committee which includes the President-Elect and Treasurer.